 The energy analysis is contracted by NHD with an independent certified energy-auditing contractor.
 The Project Sponsor will reimburse the Division the costs of the energy analysis at a rate of $1000 for pre-construction analysis and $250 a unit with a minimum of 15% of the project being subject to the energy analysis for construction and post construction audits.
 The energy analysis fee will be assessed mileage and per diem charges at the state rate.
 If additional testing is required, fees will be due at the time of the re-testing.
 The $1,000 fee is due at time of energy analysis submission.
 The $250 per unit 15% fee is due when testing is completed and must be paid before issuance of the 8609 form.

-Extension Fees

-The Division reserves the right, in its sole discretion, and based upon the circumstances of a request to grant extensions to Applicants who are awarded credits subject to an extension fee of $2,500 for each extension of up to 30 days beyond the existing deadline.

 SECTION 22 DEBARRED LISTS